Department of Physical Therapy Chairperson: Allison Hyngstrom P.T., Ph.D.

 Students admitted to the D.P.T.
 Program as freshmen must meet all requirements for advancement.
 These include:

-- A 2.400 or greater cumulative grade point average in the specified D.P.T. prerequisite course work consisting of BIOL 1001, CHEM 1001, CHEM 1002, PHYS 1001, PHYS 1002, PHTH 1001, Abnormal or Developmental Psychology, Anatomy/Physiology courses, and a statistics course (34 credits).
-Advanced Placement (AP) and/or International Baccalaureate (IB) credits may be applied towards D.P.T. pre-requisite courses with the exception of CHEM 1002 and PHYS 1002.
+- A 2.670 or greater cumulative grade point average in the specified D.P.T. prerequisite course work consisting of BIOL 1001, CHEM 1001, CHEM 1002, PHYS 1001, PHYS 1002, PHTH 1001, Abnormal or Developmental Psychology, Anatomy/Physiology courses and a statistics course (31 credits).
+Advanced Placement (AP) and/or International Baccalaureate (IB) credits may be applied towards D.P.T. prerequisite courses with the exception of CHEM 1002 and PHYS 1002.
 AP and/or IB credits awarded by MU are credit-bearing only and are not included in grade point average (GPA) calculations.

 - A grade of C of better in all D.P.T. prerequisite courses.

 - A demonstrated plan for completion of a bachelor’s degree at the end of the spring term of the DPT5 year in the professional phase (years 4, 5 and 6) of the program.
-Except for ATTR and EXPH students, students who do not complete their undergraduate degree in the traditional 4 years must submit a written plan to the Physical Therapy department chairperson to complete their undergraduate degree within the required time frame.
+Students who do not complete their undergraduate degree in the expected time frame (4.5 years for EXPH majors, 4 years for all other majors), must submit a written plan to the Physical Therapy department chairperson that outlines degree completion before the end of the spring term of the DPT5 year.
+Students accepted to the Athletic Training/Physical Therapy dual-degree program must complete all requirements for the Master of Athletic Training degree prior to entering the final two terms of the Doctor of Physical Therapy program.

 Following acceptance into the professional phase of the program, students follow the curriculum as outlined for the three-year professional phase unless prior approval is received from the department chairperson.